-If you are unsure how to use this list, please review the information presented after the list of attractions.
-Also, note that this list includes summary information for the attractions.
-To learn more about each theme park and its roster of experiences, and to view thousands of full-screen images and hours of HD video, visit our library of information on Universal Studios Florida and Islands of Adventure.
+If you are unsure how to use the OI Priority List, please skip to our explanation.
+Also, please note that this list includes summary information for the attractions of Universal Studios Florida; to learn more about each theme park and its roster of experiences, and to view thousands of full-screen images and hours of HD video, visit our library of information on Universal Studios Florida and Islands of Adventure (and Volcano Bay, too!).

 #1 – Harry Potter and the Escape from Gringotts

 The Wizarding World of Harry Potter – Diagon Alley.
 Restrictions and access: 42 inches; must stow loose articles in free lockers before the attraction’s entrance; has Express Pass access; usually has a single-rider line.
 Summary: impressive tour through Gringotts Wizarding Bank followed by a multi-dimensional, multi-sensory 3D track-based motion ride (remember, single-rider line skips the tour).
 Wait times: varies widely based on crowds and ride uptime, anywhere from 10 to 180 minutes.

 Production Central.
 Restrictions and access: 40 inches to ride the motion simulator; otherwise, there are stationary platforms available; must be 48 inches to ride alone; has Express Pass access (note: Express wait is unexpectedly high here, usually up to half of the posted standby time).
-Summary: join Gru and the girls in this family-friendly 3D simulator ride featuring an all-new storyline, new animation, and plenty of minion shenanigans.
+Summary: join Gru and the girls in this family-friendly simulator ride featuring an all-new storyline and animation from the films – and plenty of Minion shenanigans.
 Wait times: 30 to 45 minutes on slower days, 90 to 120 on busier days.

 #3 – Transformers: The Ride – 3D